 - Persuasive techniques of argumentation

-- Fair treatment and acknowledgement of other stances
+- Fair treatment and acknowledgment of other stances

 - Effective prose

 Limited to one entry per genre, per person.
 Poetry entries may be a collection.
 (Send entries to firstname.lastname@example.org.)

 - Perceptive, insightful exploration of image, character and/or theme (fiction or poetry)

 - Perceptive, insightful exploration of theme, place and/or personality (non-fiction)

 - Good faith attempt to ensure accuracy and fairness (non-fiction)